core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 machine-to-machine communication across networks of constrained devices.
 CoAP uses a request/response model where clients make requests to servers in order to request actions on resources.
-Depending on the situation the same device may act either as a server or a client.
+Depending on the situation the same device may act either as a server, a client, or both.

 One important class of constrained devices includes devices that are intended to run for years from a small battery, or by scavenging energy from their